JackSSS/movie-trailer-website/README.txt

 GENERAL USAGE NOTES
 --------------------

-- This program is a webpage of eight movie desciptions and trailers.
+- This program is a webpage of eight movie descriptions and trailers.

 - Run movie_list.py to load the website.
 Enjoy!
 -----------------------------------------